Open Hearts & Open Minds

 • Dr. Lesa Ellis, Westminster College neuroscience professor, on sleep and adolescents

 • Lt.
-Col. Steven Fairbourn, Utah National Guard (UTNG) public affairs officer and commander of 1/145 Field Artillery Battalion, and Col. Adam Robinson, UTNG G1 and commander of 65th Field Artillery Brigade, spoke at a Veteran’s Day Chapel
+Col. Steven Fairbourn, Utah National Guard public affairs officer and commander of 1/145 Field Artillery Battalion, and Col. Adam Robinson, Utah National Guard G1 and commander of 65th Field Artillery Brigade, spoke at a Veteran’s Day Chapel

 • Dr. Bonnie Feola, pediatrician and Rowland Hall parent, and Dr. Matt Wooley from the University of Utah’s Neuropsychiatric Institute spoke on a panel following a showing of the documentary Screenagers